sitewhere/sitewhere-documentation/docs/platform/architecture.md

 This approach allows customization and scaling at a fine-grained level so that the system may be tailored to many potential IoT use cases.
-SiteWhere is built with a framework approach using clearly defined APIs so that new technologies can easily be integrated as the IoT ecosystem evolves.
+SiteWhere is built with a framework approach using clearly defined APIs so that new technologies may easily be integrated as the IoT ecosystem evolves.

 ## Kubernetes

 SiteWhere is composed of Java-based microservices which are built as [Docker](https://www.docker.com/) images and deployed to Kubernetes for orchestration.
-To simplify deployement, [Helm](https://helm.sh/) is used to provide standard templates for various deployment scenarios.
-Helm [charts](https://github.com/sitewhere/sitewhere-recipes/tree/master/charts) are provided which supply all of the dependencies needed to run a complete SiteWhere instance, including both the microservices and infrastructure components such as Apache Zookeeper, Kafka, Mosquitto MQTT broker, and other supporting technologies.
+To simplify deployment, [Helm](https://helm.sh/) is used to provide standard templates for various deployment scenarios.
+Helm [charts](https://github.com/sitewhere/sitewhere-recipes/tree/master/charts) supply all of the dependencies needed to run a complete SiteWhere instance, including both the microservices and infrastructure components such as Apache Zookeeper, Apache Kafka and Mosquitto MQTT broker.

 ## Microservices

-SiteWhere 2.0 introduces a much different architectural approach than was used in the 1.x platform.
-While the core APIs are mostly unchanged, the system implementation has moved from a monolithic structure to one based on microservices.
-This approach provides a number of advantages over the previous architecture.
+A SiteWhere _instance_ is a distributed system composed of many microservices, each of which serves a specific function and is completely decoupled from the other services.
+The microservices use a service discovery mechanism to self-assemble into a working system.

 ### Separation of Concerns